SAP/spartacus-docs/_pages/dev/components/banner-component.md

 };
 ```

 You can use this component mapping to configure an alternative banner implementation.
-For example, you might need to map all CMS banner component types if multiple types are used in your project.
+If you introduce an alternative component, you must map all the CMS banner component types to your new component implementation, similar to the configuration above.

 ## Adaptive and Responsive Images